rust-lang/rfcs/text/3537-msrv-resolver.md

   - There is little reason to select an MSRV higher than their Rust toolchain
   - We should still be warning the user that new dependencies are available if they upgrade their Rust toolchain
   - This comes at the cost of inconsistency with `--ignore-rust-version`.
+- Nightly `cargo publish` with `auto` fails because there isn't a good value to use and this gives us flexibility to change it later (e.g. just leaving the `rust-version` as unset).

 ## Ensuring the registry Index has `rust-version` without affecting quality